oppia/oppia/README.md

 # [Oppia](https://www.oppia.org) [![Build Status](https://api.travis-ci.org/oppia/oppia.svg?branch=develop)](https://travis-ci.org/oppia/oppia) [![Code Coverage](https://codecov.io/github/oppia/oppia/coverage.svg?branch=develop)](https://codecov.io/github/oppia/oppia/?branch=develop) [![Join the chat at https://gitter.im/oppia/oppia-chat](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/oppia/oppia-chat?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 Oppia is an online learning tool that enables anyone to easily create and share interactive activities (called 'explorations').
 These activities simulate a one-on-one conversation with a tutor, making it possible for students to learn by doing and get feedback.
+In addition to developing the Oppia platform, the team is also currently working on developing a set of free and effective basic mathematics lessons for learners who do not have good access to educational resources.

 Oppia is written using Python and AngularJS, and is built on top of Google App Engine.